 Zotero has added a number of new options for mobile devices including an app for iOS and Android.

-Zotfile is a Zotero plugin to manage your attachments: automatically rename, move, and attach PDFs (or other files) to Zotero items, sync PDFs from your Zotero library to your (mobile) PDF reader (e.g. an iPad, Android tablet, etc.) and extract annotations from PDF files.
+ZotFile is a Zotero plugin to manage your attachments: automatically rename, move, and attach PDFs (or other files) to Zotero items, sync PDFs from your Zotero library to your (mobile) PDF reader (e.g. an iPad, Android tablet, etc.) and extract annotations from PDF files.

 You might want to use ZotFile if you have ever hit the limit on the free Zotero storage.
-You can use ZotFile to easily rename and move PDFs; combine it with UVA's Box for unlimited cloud storage.
+You can use ZotFile to easily rename and move PDFs; combine it with UVA's OneDrive for unlimited cloud storage.

 It is usually necessary to include a citation style language (.csl) file when working with LaTeX/Markdown/plain text editors.
 You can find them all at the Zotero Style Repository.

-Consider integrating Better BibTex into your workflow.
-This Zotero plugin will give you fine-tuned control of your BibTex citation keys.
+Consider integrating Better BibTeX into your workflow.
+This Zotero plugin will give you fine-tuned control of your BibTeX citation keys.

 Python/Jupyter Notebook users may benefit from "jupyterlab-citation-manager."